ialfina/ner-dataset-modified-dee/README.md

 Ika Alfina, Septiviana Savitri, and Mohamad Ivan Fanany, <i>"Modified DBpedia Entities Expansion for Tagging Automatically NER Dataset"</i>, in Proceeding of International Conference on Advanced Computer Science and Information Systems (ICACSIS) 2017 in Bali, Indonesia (accepted).

-<b>How to create model using the dataset?</b><br>

-We provide three version of dataset as we explain on the paper:
+<br><br>We provide three version of dataset as we explain on the paper:
 1. dataset created using original DEE method
 2. dataset created using Modified DEE (our project)
 3. dataset created using Modified DEE plus gazettes (our project)

-If you want to create model using these dataset, you should follow these step:
+<b>How to create NER model using the dataset?</b><br>

+You can use many methods to create NER model.
+One of them is using Stanford NER library.<br>
+The steps to create NER model using Stanford NER library are as follows:
 1. Download Stanford NER (https://nlp.stanford.edu/software/CRF-NER.shtml)
 2. Download the dataset and its properties file (file with .prop extension)
 3. Use Stanford NER classifier to create the model. <br>